 - Survey phase.
 An initial phase of the audit usually is conducted to gather information, without detailed verification, on the agency's organization, programs, activities, and functions.
 An assessment of vulnerable areas determines whether further review is needed.

-- Verification phase.
+- Fieldwork phase.
 Detailed information is obtained to verify findings and support conclusions and recommendations.

 - Reporting phase.
 The auditors present the information, findings, conclusions, and recommendations that are supported by the evidence gathered during the survey and verification phases.
 Exit conferences are held with management officials to obtain their views on the issues in the report.
 Comments from the exit conferences and any written comments are presented in the published audit report.